• Skip to primary navigation

 Why You’ll Love This Recipe

-The adobong talong is a beginner-friendly eggplant recipe.
-You only need simple pantry ingredients to cook this dish.
-It comes together without any stress, and no special tools or advanced cooking skills are needed!
+Adobong talong is a beginner-friendly Filipino recipe.
+You only need pantry ingredients to cook this dish, and simple cooking skills!

-Eggplant is rich in fiber and antioxidants.
-It helps digestion and heart health, too.
-The garlic and onions also add natural immune-boosting benefits, which makes this dish a healthy option.
+Eggplant is rich in fiber.
+It helps digestion and is good for heart health.
+The garlic and onions also add natural immune-boosting benefits.
+This dish is a healthy option.

 The Story Behind Adobong Talong

-Adobong Talong is a twist on the classic Filipino adobo.
-It keeps the familiar vinegar-soy flavor many Filipinos grew up with but uses eggplant instead of meat.
-This version shows how adaptable Filipino home cooking can be.
+Adobong Talong is a twist on the classic Filipino adobo dish.
+It keeps the familiar vinegar-soy flavor many Filipinos grew up with.
+But it uses eggplant instead of meat.
+This plant-based version shows simple Filipino home cooking.

 Where Adobong Talong Comes From

-Adobo was developed in the Philippines as a way to preserve food using vinegar and salt.
-Traditionally, it used meat or seafood.
-Home cooks later created vegetable versions, such as adobong talong, to accommodate different diets.
+Adobo was developed as a way to preserve food using vinegar and salt.
+Traditionally, Filipinos use meat or seafood.
+Nowadays, home cooks make vegetable versions like this recipe for different diets.

 When is this Dish Typically Enjoyed?

-This dish is enjoyed year-round.
+This dish is enjoyed all year round.
 It’s common during Lent or meatless days.
-Many families also serve it as a simple everyday food.
+Many families serve it as a simple everyday food.

 Ingredients